mariamoniztome/crunch-test/README.md

 - **Readable**:
   - Description: Improves code readability with font and syntax highlighting.

+- **Bito AI**:
+  - Description: AI Tool used to improve code readability and generate comments.

 - **Turbo Console.log**:
   - Description: Speeds up the process of writing and debugging console.log statements.